 - 2.1 The EVAS is delivered by professional H&S Officers from the Schools H&S Team.
 Contact details for the Schools H&S Team are available from the Schools H&S website. - 2.2 The service delivered by EVAS includes: - The provision of this policy on Educational Visits.
-This provides a management framework for schools educational visits and is available on the Schools H&S Webpages. - Provision of H&S advice in relation to visit planning and assessment processes. - Facilitation of initial training for Educational Visits Co-ordinators (EVCs), Visit Leaders and Assistant Visit Leaders as well as re-validation training for EVCs after 3 years. - Independent validation and scrutiny of the assessment & planning processes for category 3 (high risk visits - see section 12) in Trust, Voluntary Aided and Academy schools to confirm that assessments and planning processes are satisfactory. - Approving assessment & planning processes for category 3 (high risk visits - see section 12) in Community Controlled Schools to confirm they are satisfactory. - Approving Activity Leaders for Adventurous activities (see section 15) - Auditing management arrangements for educational visits on a sampled basis.
+This provides a management framework for schools educational visits and is available on the Schools H&S Webpages. - Provision of H&S advice in relation to visit planning and assessment processes. - Facilitation of initial training for Educational Visits Co-ordinators (EVCs), Visit Leaders and Assistant Visit Leaders as well as re-validation training for EVCs after 3 years. - Independent validation and scrutiny of the assessment & planning processes for category 3 (high risk visits - see section 12) to confirm that assessments and planning processes are satisfactory. - Approving Activity Leaders for Adventurous activities (see section 15) - Auditing management arrangements for educational visits on a sampled basis.